 2.3.
 Configure Slicers

-When you add Month Name Default to the slicer the dropdown looks as follows:
+When you add Month Name Default to the slicer the selection looks as follows:

-The slicer no longer shows the name of the last completely finished month.
-However, for users, this is clear because the sort orders implies what the selected month is.
+The slicer no longer shows the names of the current and previous month.
+However, for users, this is clear enough because the sort orders implies what the selected month is.
 You have now configured your default slicer value to the desired month.

 2.4.
 Create Selected Period Header

 If you need more clarity in your report about the month selection, you can add a title to your report showing the selected period.
-You can base this title on the regular Month Name column, which still contains the month name September instead of default.
+You can base this title on the regular Month Name column, which still contains the month names July and June.
 Something like:

 = "Period: "